1jamesthompson1/1jamesthompson1/README.md

 My name is James and I am most interested in using computers to help build a better world with AI/ML technologies.

-I am currently a Master of AI student at [Victoria University of Wellington](https://www.wgtn.ac.nz/) in 2023 I graduated from [Massey University](https://www.massey.ac.nz/) with a BSc in Computer Science.
+I am currently a Master of AI student at [Victoria University of Wellington](https://www.wgtn.ac.nz/).

 If you have any interesting project in this space that you think I should know about you can contact me at 1jamesthompson1@gmail.com